Linnea Ceder: 2024–25 season

-Ceder began the season by competing on the 2024–25 ISU Challenger Series, finishing eighth at the 2024 CS Nepela Memorial and fourth at the 2024 CS Tallinn Trophy.
+Ceder began the season by competing on the 2024–25 Challenger Series, finishing eighth at the 2024 CS Nepela Memorial and fourth at the 2024 CS Tallinn Trophy.
 She then went on to win the gold medal at the 2024 Lounakeskus Trophy.

 In December, she won the silver medal at the 2025 Finnish Championships behind Olivia Lisko.

 Selected to compete at the 2025 European Championships in Tallinn, Estonia, Ceder finished the event in fifteenth place.
 She then competed at the 2025 Nordic Championships and the 2025 Bellu Memorial, winning silver and gold, respectively.

 Ceder subsequently finished the season by debuting at the World Championships in Boston, Massachusetts, United States, finishing in eighteenth place overall.
 With this placement, Ceder won Finland a quota for women's singles skating at the 2026 Winter Olympics.
 In an interview following the free skate, Ceder shared, "Even though I was, of course, so happy after making the final and qualifying the spot for my country, the nerves were still there.
 But I'm fairly happy with what I showed today.
 There were a few things here and there, but overall, I think I did pretty good.
 The reactions after the short program, after I secured the Olympic spot, were really great, people were so happy.
 Next year, there will be tight competition for that spot in Finland because we have a lot of strong girls.
 But I’m ready to do my best and fight."

+2025–26 season

+Ceder opened her season by finishing tenth at the 2025 CS Lombardia Trophy.
+She followed this up by winning gold at the 2025 Crystal Skate Open.
+In October, Ceder placed ninth at the 2025 CS Trialeti Trophy and finished seventh at the 2025 Swiss Open.

+In December, she won the bronze medal at the 2026 Finnish Championships behind Iida Karhunen and Olivia Lisko.

+On April 2, 2026, Ceder announced her retirement from competitive figure skating.